Sustainable KPI Definitions

 Sum of Scope 1, 2, and 3 GHG emissions made by the company during a specified period.

-Total waste produced by the company during the period.
+Total waste produced by the company during the reporting period.

-Sum of waste reused, recycled, or recovered by the company during the period.
+Sum of waste reused, recycled, or recovered by the company during the reporting period.

 Quantity of water consumed or stored during the reporting period for future use.